kalidasya/sonar-erlang-plugin/README.md

 * colorization
 * code coverage
 * based on dialyzer output rule violations are marked
+* based on rebar.config all dependencies are published on the libraries page (recursive)
+* count undocumented public apis (exported APIs which has no text comment before)

 BUGS:
 * on the components view there are "[root]" and "package" components the "package contains the information, the root is empty, but it seems it is related to the violations --> temporary fix done, it needs to be reviewed